St. Ninians: Industry

-During the 19th century, St. Ninians' main industry was nail-making, with the main works located at the corner of Weaver Row and Main Street (known locally as Nailworks Corner).
+During the 19th century, St. Ninians' main industry was nail-making, employing more than 100 people, with the main works located at the corner of Weaver Row and Main Street (known locally as Nailworks Corner).
 This site is now the location of a Lidl supermarket.

 Traffic diversion

 In the early 20th century, traffic was diverted away from the Main Street into Borestone Crescent and the Borestone Roundabout, which carries the main traffic from Glasgow, Edinburgh and Falkirk into Stirling.
 In the 1960s, most of this traffic was again diverted on to the Inner Relief Road from an enlarged Borestone Roundabout.

 Housing and shops

 The area is served by a strip of shops and take-aways and other amenities next to the busy Borestone Roundabout, known locally as "the toll".
 Housing in the area is predominantly council or ex-council, with a mixture of terraced houses and flats.